nomppy/nomppy.github.io/content/drafts/blogs.md

-his eyes shone brightly whenever he encountered a sweet, cottoncandy-like friendship in the literary world, but dimmed quickly as envy set in. at a time when most social circles had stabilized, i was beginning to learn the most basic of social skills. it seems like an eternity since the tumultuous years of my high school, and i can hardly recognize myself in the reflection. my cluelessness and romanticism, those i have kept, but gone was the anxious teenager who lived in a house but was homeless.
+his eyes shone brightly whenever he encountered a sweet, cottoncandy-like friendship in the literary world, but dimmed quickly as envy set in. at a time when most social circles had stabilized, i was beginning to learn the most basic of social skills. it seems like an eternity since the tumultuous years of my high school, and i can hardly recognize myself in the reflection. my cluelessness and romanticism, those i have kept, but gone was the anxious teenager who lived in a house but felt homeless.

 in another pool of light, i saw myself learning to write — really write, not those MLA formatted essays — as a senior. looking back, though, there's not much i wrote back then that i would still stand by proudly.